The dga of planar loops when $2n=4$: Temperley--Lieb diagrams, cell modules, ideals

 \subsection{Ideals}

-Fix $n$, and write $I_{\leq k}$ for the twosided ideal of $\TL_n$ consisting of diagrams with at most $k$ left-to-right connections.
+Fix $n$, and write $I_{\leq k}$ for the two-sided ideal of $\TL_n$ consisting of diagrams with at most $k$ left-to-right connections.
 Write $I_k$ for the quotient module $\faktor{I_{\leq k}}{I_{\leq k-1}}$, which is spanned by diagrams with precisely $k$ left-to-right connections.

 Slicing down the middle of a diagram in $I_k$ gives a `left half' in $S(n,k)$, called the \emph{left link state}, and a `right half' in $S^\vee(k,n)$, called the \emph{right link state}.
 Graphically, this looks as follows: